RUB-SysSec/gadget_synthesis/README.md

 # Installation
 We strongly recommend to use the provided docker or at least a virtual environment.
-We install our customized Miasm (included as submodule) and this package to provide easy access to the APIs.
+We install our customized Miasm and this package to provide easy access to the APIs.
 To build:
 ```
 git@github.com:RUB-SysSec/gadget_synthesis.git
-cd synthesizer
+cd gadget_synthesis
 git submodule init
 git submodule update --init --recursive --rebase